 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

 |Orders ship normally as they would with any form of payment||Not all orders are approved for this loan|

 |Split purchases into four equal installment payments||Some retailers have minimum spend requirements|

 What you need to know about Afterpay personal loans

-Partnering with more than 25,000 retailers, Afterpay offers you an alternative purchasing method to traditional credit.
-If approved for an Afterpay loan, you can finance online and in-store purchases and pay them off in four equal installments.
+Afterpay offers an alternative purchasing method to traditional credit.
+If approved for an Afterpay loan, you can finance online and in-store purchases with participating retailers and pay them off in four equal installments.

 If you use an Afterpay loan as your payment method for an online purchase, your purchases will ship as normal, even though you haven’t finished paying for them yet.
 You can use this loan option to pay for a variety of purchases, including clothing, home decor, electronics and health and beauty.

 Keep in mind that not everyone will be approved for an Afterpay loan.
 And even if you’re approved, you may not be allowed to borrow the full amount you requested.
 Afterpay considers a variety of factors when making loan decisions, and spending limits are determined by your repayment history if you’ve been approved for an Afterpay loan in the past.